Jamsanz/MovieApp/README.md

     npm install
     ```
 * The above command will install the project depencies on your computer
-* To start the project goto your terminal and run
+* To start the project goto your terminal, inside the api directory and run
     ```sh
     npm run dev
     ```